BaiyangZhang/oldBlog/_posts/2023-3-23-Synges-Theorem.md

 It answers the question that, what does curvature have do with the stability of a geodesic?

-I'll save the tedious mathematics and just jump to the conclusion. **In a negatively curved Riemannian Mil , each closed geodesic is stable.**
+I'll save the tedious mathematics and just jump to the conclusion. **In a negatively curved Riemannian manifold , each closed geodesic is stable.**

 - - -